 - Dates of study and exam results

 - Places of work and vocational qualifications achieved.

 Information about your family, personal or lifestyle circumstances, extracurricular interests or information to help assess your suitability to receive a bursary or to provide you with appropriate pastoral care.

 The University may process some information about you that is classed as ‘special category’ data in this category.
 Special category data receives additional protections.
 The special category data we collect about you is:

-- any data that indicates that you may fall into one of our Widening Participation categories.
-You can find more information about this on our Widening Participation and Outreach webpage.
+- Any data that indicates that you may fall into one of our Widening Participation categories.

 We collect data about you at various stages in your relationship with us.
 The main stages are: